jeanslack/Videomass/known_problems.md

 ## Using YouTube Downloader

-- Stopping a download by clicking the "Abort" button is currently not possible as this feature is not yet implemented in the yt-dlp [API](https://en.wikipedia.org/wiki/API).
+- Stopping a current download by clicking the "Abort" button is currently not possible as this feature is not yet implemented in the yt-dlp [API](https://en.wikipedia.org/wiki/API).
-Instead, only subsequent downloads in a list of URLs can be stopped.
+Only subsequent downloads in a URL list can be stopped programmatically by clicking the "Abort" button.

 - [Drag-and-drop of text and URLs not working with Firefox under Linux](https://github.com/wxWidgets/wxWidgets/issues/17694).
 Using a web browser other than Firefox or dragging and dropping text from a text editor seems to work fine.
-Please note that this issue is related to Videomass v4.0.11 and affect Linux OS only.
+Please note that this issue affect Linux OS's only.